drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 	.. attention::

-		*Note: this option is functional but DOFS values are not easily interpretable; hold off use for now while we think of alternative definitions in our rank-deficient space (DP, 2022/11/07).*
+		*Note: this option is functional but DOFS values are not easily interpretable; hold off use for now while we think of alternative definitions in our rank-deficient space.*

 .. option:: DOFS_filter